quii/learn-go-with-tests/arrays/readme.md

 	panic: runtime error: slice bounds out of range
 ```

 Oh no!
-It's important to note the test _has compiled_, it is a runtime error
+It's important to note the test _has compiled_, it is a runtime error.
+Compile time errors are our friend because they help us write software that works, runtime errors are our enemies because they effect our users.

 ## Write enough code to make it pass